 Deterioration of Food Quality

 Factors like color, consistency, and taste can be affected when food is not stored correctly.
 Food may become difficult to consume later on.
-It may get to the point when it is altered enough to make it almost inedible, even if it has not completely spoiled or gone bad.
+It may get to the point when it is altered enough to make it almost inedible, even if it has not entirely spoiled or gone bad.

 - Insufficient heating during the preparation phase